k0001/k0001.github.com/articles/opaleye-sot.md

 families is that associated type families are declared inside typeclasses, and instances for said type family are given within the instances for the typeclass itself.
-This enables us, among other things, to mention the associated type family in the class or instance context, where we can further constraint them.
+This enables us, among other things, to mention the associated type family in the class or instance context where we can further constraint them.
 Let's take for example `Bar`, our open type family from before:

 ```haskell